MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 #### Regional virtual network in the Connectivity subscription

 The Connectivity subscription contains a hub virtual network that contains resources shared by workloads of the organization.
-From a mission-critical perspective, they are expected to be provisioned in each region and peered to the virtual network in the regional stamp.
+From a mission-critical perspective, they're expected to be provisioned in each region and peered to the virtual network in the regional stamp.
 The resources are in-scope for the workload and are treated as non-ephemeral components:

 - Azure ExpressRoute for private connectivity from on-premises to Azure infrastructure.
-For the workload, dual circuits and even multiple ExpressRoute instances is recommended to build redunduncy.
+For the workload, dual circuits and even multiple ExpressRoute instances is recommended to build redundancy.
 - Azure Firewall to control and inspect egress traffic
 - Active Directory-integrated DNS infrastructure used for cross-premises DNS name resolution for which the record is maintained by the platform team.
 - VPN gateway for connectivity to remote organization branches over the public internet to Azure infrastructure.
 This can be also considered as a backup connectivity alternative adding resiliency.